Auto Trader cars

 You don’t need an International Driving Permit or an official translation of your licence either.
 The only thing to keep in mind post-Brexit is that you need to display a ‘UK’ sticker on your car’s rear as opposed to the previous ‘EU’ and ‘GB’ sticker or have a number plate with a UK identifier.
 If you live in France or are planning to, you may still be able to use your UK driving licence depending on when it was issued.
 If you have a plastic photocard licence which was issued before 1 January 2021, you can use your UK licence till that time it’s still valid.
 Once your UK licence expires or has less than six months left to expire, you can exchange your licence for a French ‘permis de conduire’ (driving licence) without taking a driving test.
 Most paper licences issued before 1 January 2021 are valid until you turn 70.
 If your licence was issued after 1 January 2021, your UK licence will be valid for one year from the date of your residency permit in France, after which you’ll have to exchange it for a French licence – you won’t have to take a driving test for the exchange.
 Once you meet the requirements for exchanging your UK licence for a French one, you can apply online on the 'ANTS' Agence Nationale des Titres Sécurisés website.

-You’ll also need a full UK licence and basic vehicle documents like insurance and proof of MOT in case you’re stopped by the police.
+You’ll need a full UK licence and basic vehicle documents like insurance and proof of MOT in case you’re stopped by the police.

 Driving on the right side of the French roads

-Since the French drivers follow a right-hand traffic system, you need to be familiar with how it differs from driving on the left-side on the UK roads.
 In France, cars overtake on the left.
-Roundabouts can be confusing because traffic flow in a counter-clockwise direction, and on motorways, you’ll join the traffic in right lane, as opposed to the left lane like we do in the UK.
-If you hire a car in France, it’s likely that it’ll be a left-hand drive car.
-This means, you’ll sit on the left-side in the car and change gears using your right hand.
+Roundabouts can be confusing because traffic flows in a counter-clockwise direction, and on motorways, you’ll join the traffic in right lane, as opposed to the left lane like we do in the UK.
+If you hire a car in France, it’s likely that it’ll be a left-hand drive car, so you’ll sit on the left-side in the car and change gears using your right hand.
 This can be confusing and may take some practice initially.

 French speed limits

-The following speed limits apply to all cars, vans and motorcycles on French roads: When driving on motorways, you can drive at: • 130 km/h in normal traffic conditions • 110 km/h when it’s raining When driving a single carriageway with two uni-directional lanes, you can travel at: • 80km/h in normal traffic conditions and when it’s raining • 90 km/h in normal traffic conditions when there are two uni-directional lanes When driving on built-up areas, you can drive at: • 50km/h in normal traffic conditions and when it’s raining If the visibility is less than 50m, you need to drive at 50 km/h or less, no matter where you’re driving.
+When driving on motorways, you can drive at: • 130 km/h in normal traffic conditions • 110 km/h when it’s raining When driving a single carriageway with two uni-directional lanes, you can travel at: • 80km/h in normal traffic conditions and when it’s raining • 90 km/h in normal traffic conditions when there are two uni-directional lanes When driving on built-up areas, you can drive at: • 50km/h in normal traffic conditions and when it’s raining • If the visibility is less than 50m, you need to drive at 50 km/h or less, no matter where you’re driving.

 French road signs